bigandy/astro-blog/src/content/blog/weeknotes/2023/weeknotes-2023-2.md

 ---
 title: First proper one of 2023!
-subTitle: "Weeknotes 2023 #2"
+subTitle: 'Weeknotes 2023 #2'
 date: 2023-01-09
-publishDate: "January 9 2023"
+publishDate: 'January 9 2023'
 draft: false
-description: ""tags: ["weeknotes"]
+description: ""
+tags: ['weeknotes']
 ---

 First proper one of the new year.
 Getting back into the swing of work and school so we are.

 Here's what I got up to over the last week:
 - had Galette de Roi over at new friends home to celebrate the arrival of the king
 - took down the Christmas decorations
 - taught Arthur more coding with the BBC Micro:Bit (he's loving it, me too)